Guides

 Here’s an example Absolute net zero target:

-Company X commits to reduce absolute scope 1 and 2 GHG emissions 47% by 2030 from a 2019 base year.
-Company X also commits to reduce absolute scope 3 GHG emissions from purchased goods and services 47% by 2030 from a 2019 base year.
+[Company X] commits to reduce absolute scope 1 and 2 GHG emissions 47% by 2030 from a 2019 base year.
+[Company X] also commits to reduce absolute scope 3 GHG emissions from purchased goods and services 47% by 2030 from a 2019 base year.

 Step 3: Commit & share your ambition

 💡Did you know...
-78% of Australian employees agree with the statement “businesses need to take full responsibility for their environmental impact“?*
+78% of employees agree with the statement “businesses need to take full responsibility for their environmental impact“?*

 *Atlassian Return On Action Report, 2021